 Organic Prince of peace Oolong tea

-This package also contains 100 individual teabags filled with 1.8 gram each.
+This package also contains 100 individual teabags filled with 1.8 grams each.
 This is a little less than the 2 grams in other brands.

-Prince of peace has only be around since 1983 and this is a young brand compared to others.
+Prince of peace has only been around since 1983 and this is a young brand compared to others.
 It has established a good name and reputation since then.

 Click here to see the price.